hmrc/tax-account-router-frontend/README.md

 ## Run the application

-To run the application execute
+To run the application execute:

 ```
 sbt 'run 9280'